 - At a general meeting if the member who gave the proxy is personally present, unless the member consents at the meeting.

-Any lot owner can hold proxy votes, but a body corporate manager or an associate of a body corporate manager cannot.
+Any lot owner can hold proxy votes, but a body corporate manager on Gold Coast or an associate of a body corporate manager cannot.

 Should you entrust your vote to someone else?